-Associates (employees), physicians, contractors and patients are encouraged to report privacy, financial reporting, and other compliance concerns by calling the MedStar Health Integrity Hotline toll-free at877-811-3411.
-The hotline is available 24 hours a day and calls will be confidential.
+Associates (employees), physicians, contractors and patients are encouraged to report privacy, financial reporting, and other compliance concerns by calling the MedStar Health Integrity Hotline toll-free at 877-811-3411.
+The hotline is available 24 hours a day.

-Associates (employees), physicians, contractors, and patients can also email OCBI at compliance@medstar.net.
+Individuals can also email OCBI at compliance@medstar.net.
 Retaliation for reporting an actual or potential violation or problem in good faith, or for cooperating in a compliance, legal, or other investigation, is expressly prohibited by MedStar Health policies.